-Christine’s skills have developed over three decades, within the NHS and private practice.
+Christine’s skills have developed over four decades, within the NHS and private practice.
 She has a belief in the body’s natural ability to heal itself, but acknowledges that help is needed from time to time to stay on or to get back on track to full and optimum health.

 Having qualified in midwifery in 1981, Christine practised as a midwife in Sheffield, New Zealand and then Bristol where she settled in 1986.
 In 1997 her interests in the holistic functioning of the body, and particularly the role of the pelvis and its relationship within the birth process, led her to undertake her chiropractic training at the University of Surrey.